Dental Crowns in Melrose, MA

 Regain Strong, Functioning Teeth at Pan Dental Care

 When a tooth is weakened due to previous root canal treatment or fracture, it is often recommended by your dentist to have a crown made in order to strengthen the tooth and protect it from further injury.
-Esthetic, custom-made dental crowns and bridges are available here at Pan Dental Care for revitalizing your confident, healthy smile.
+Esthetic, custom-made dental crowns and bridges are available here at Pan Dental Care in Melrose, MA for revitalizing your confident, healthy smile.

 - Emax, Zirconia and Ceramics for Outstanding Aesthetics

 - Advanced-Trained Dentists & Decades of Proven Experience